-While many novice vehicle owners assume that disc brake systems are fully integrated, and only represent themselves as a single component, this is an erroneous assumption.
-As a matter of fact there are typically five sub-units involved with a singular disc system package; the disc rotor; a caliper assembly; brake pads of varying size and material types fitted within the caliper housing; and finally a wheel hub, in addition to a congruent cluster of wheel studs, that provide a way for the customer to attach a wheel and tire combination to the car’s overall axle/ suspension system.
+While many assume that disc brake systems are fully integrated, and only represent themselves as a single component, this is not true.
+There are typically five sub-units in a singular disc system package: the disc rotor, a caliper assembly, brake pads of varying size and material types fitted within the caliper housing, and a wheel hub.
+Let’s also count wheel studs since they provide a way to attach a wheel and tire combination to the car’s overall axle/ suspension system.

-As a contiguous component within a typical disc brake system, brake pads serve as the primary friction contact point between the brake system’s hydraulic caliper, and the brake rotor as it spins on the wheel hub.
-As a dynamic process, pads create direct friction that, in turn, marginalizes, and ultimately eliminates the rotor’s system’s kinetic energy, while translating that force into thermal energy as a final result.
+Brake pads serve are the primary friction contact point between the brake system’s hydraulic caliper and the brake rotor as it spins on the wheel hub.
+As a dynamic process, pads create direct friction that slows then stops the rotor while translating that force into thermal energy.

-Non-metallic – These products are designed to combine various composite sub-materials including cellulose (a green plant derivative) Aramid (synthetic fibers exhibiting significant linear strength when grouped together), and varying degrees of fritted glass (glass particles that allow gas derivatives to pass without abatement).
+Non-metallic brake pads – These products are designed to combine various composite sub-materials including cellulose (a green plant derivative), Aramid (synthetic fibers with a lot of strength when grouped together), and fritted glass (glass particles that allow gas derivatives to pass).

-Semi-metallic – These products are typically compromised of hybridized copper, iron and/or steel equaling from 30% to 65% of an entire pad’s surface.
-The rest of the pad structure involves a range of sub-materials necessary to establish reliability.
+Semi-metallic brake pads – These are typically made of hybridized copper, iron, and/or steel equaling 30% to 65% of an entire pad’s surface.
+The rest of the pad structure involves a range of sub-materials needed to establish reliability.

-Fully-metallic – These products are typically considered to be race-only variants, and only useful in the case of high-dependability, high-heat applications.
-These products are constructed using metal-only processes, leveraging a fritted design similar to gas-out processes that relate to non-metallic pads.
+Fully-metallic brake pads – These products are typically considered race-only and only useful in the case of high-dependability, high-heat applications.
+These pads are constructed using metal-only processes, leveraging a fritted design similar to gas-out processes that relate to non-metallic pads.

-Ceramic – These products are considered to be the most sophisticated of today’s brake pad variants.
-They are comprised of porcelain and clay derivatives in combination.
-While they are typically considered to be the quietest of all pad types, they are particularly expensive.
-Consequently, they are rarely found on consumer vehicles, and only show up on the most expensive vehicle brands.
+Ceramic brake pads – These pads are considered to be the most sophisticated of today’s brake pad variants.
+They are comprised of porcelain and clay.
+While they are typically considered to the quietest of all pad types, they are expensive.
+They are rarely found on consumer vehicles and only show up on the most expensive vehicle brands.

-What types of brake pad brands are available?
+What types of brake pad brands are available on BuyBrakes.com?

 Squealing during braking – This occurs when pad depth becomes so thin that contact between the caliper housing and the rotor itself can occur.

-Uneven braking – This warning sign occurs as a consequence of uneven pad wear.
+Uneven braking – This is a consequence of uneven pad wear.
 This occurs when one brake is reaching optimum contact pad pressure on the rotor, while another doesn’t.

 Pedal play – Another way to announce that your brake pads need tending relates to pedal length.
-The longer the pedal, the thinner the pad depth.
-While there are other consequences implied here maintenance should be conducted without fail.
+The longer the pedal, the thinner the pad depth. .

 Some premier brands install pad sensors at each brake system.
-When the pad depth reached minimum depth, the sensor triggers a dash alarm.
-If this particular dash annunciation appears brake pad maintenance is necessary.
+When the pad depth reaches minimum depth, the sensor triggers a dash alarm and that means brake pad maintenance is necessary.

-Of course, if you feel your brake pads are beyond repair, we’d strongly recommend that you purchase a new set of brake pads.
-You can read more about the cost of replacing brake pads, as well as a number of other helpful tips; within our blog section.
+Of course, if you feel your brake pads are beyond repair, we strongly recommend you purchase a new set of brake pads.
+You can read more about the cost of replacing brake pads, as well as a number of other helpful tips, on our blog.